johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 For PA1, it is

-`author,author,0` means `friendly name, shell command, total grade for this item`
+`author,author,0` means `friendly name, shell command, undergrad grad and grad grade`

-For PA2, only grades are different.
+For PA2, some files will have 4 columns instead of 3.

+If a CSV file have 4 columns, it means `friendly name,shell command, grad grade`

 For PA2 experiments, it is divided by PA2 documentation.
 LOOK CAREFULLY for what it asks.
 Even though I don't think he will change anything.